Mario vs. Donkey Kong 2: March of the Minis: Gameplay

 Instead of controlling with the D-pad, Mario vs. Donkey Kong 2: March of the Minis uses the touch screen to control the Mini-Marios in the same vein as Lemmings.
 The object of the game is to get the Mini-Marios in each level to the door.
 The Mini-Marios have no concept of self-preservation, having no problem walking into spikes or lava, and as such the challenge comes from managing multiple moving toys on their way to the goal while avoiding their destruction.

 To move, the player must use the stylus to turn a Mini-Mario's direction to move them in that direction.
 Swiping up enters pipes, climbs ladders, or makes them jump.
 Swiping across the Mini-Marios left or right causes them to move in that direction, and swiping down causes them to enter a pipe that is below their feet.
 Tapping once causes them to stop.
-The D-Pad and the face buttons move the camera (i.e. X and Up move the camera up), and in DK stages pressing L and R causes a line to appear temporarily showing the path the launched Mini-Mario will take.
-The timer does not start until the player either moves blocks or taps a Mini-Mario.
-However, the player may move elevators, change the direction of pipes or conveyor belts, and scout the level out without starting the timer.
+The D-pad and the face buttons move the camera (i.e. X and Up move the camera up), and in DK stages pressing L and R causes a line to appear temporarily showing the path the launched Mini-Mario will take.
+The timer does not start until the player either moves blocks or taps a Mini-Mario, but the player may move elevators, change the direction of pipes or conveyor belts, and scout the level out without starting the timer.

-The game consists of eight worlds, or floors, each with nine levels, or rooms, a minigame, and a DK stage.
+The game consists of eight worlds, or floors, each with nine levels, or rooms, totaling 72 levels, or rooms altogether, a minigame, and a DK stage.
 In addition to these levels are the Roof, which consists entirely of the final DK stage, and the basement, which consists of two extra boss stages that are only accessible by earning 40 silver stars and 40 gold stars, totaling 80 stars altogether.
 When a chain of Mini-Marios enters the door at the end, a combo occurs, meaning 1000 for the first, 2000 for the second, 4000 for the third, etc. If the stage contains a Gold Mini-Mario and it is the end of the chain, the point bonus doubles.
 For instance, if there are two normal Mini-Marios and a Gold Mini-Mario in a stage, and they enter in that order, the points will go like this: 1000, 2000, 8000.
 At the end of every room, the player's score is tallied up with 100 points for each second remaining.
 The player may also earn any combination of three bonuses: All Minis, which means every Mini-Mario made it into the door; Perfect Chain, which means that there was no break between Mini-Marios entering the door; and Nonstop, which means that at least one Mini-Mario was not stopped by being tapped with the stylus (stopping on elevators or waiting for platforms don't ruin this bonus).
-There are three medals, or stars, that can be earned upon meeting their requirements; bronze, silver and gold.
+There are three medals, or stars, that can be earned upon meeting their requirements: bronze, silver and gold.